SamChou19815/website/packages/blog/blog/2018-06-19-sampl-fun-ref-mistake-fix.md

----
-title: Function Reference in SAMPL - A Design Mistake and the Fix
+# Function Reference in SAMPL - A Design Mistake and the Fix
----

 ## Background